 What shall we do with the kids?

 Seasonal festivals, fairs, sports events, museums and open days are plentiful, as well as climbing walls, family walking trails, playgrounds and day trips in the greater region.

 whatsonforkids.lu – probably the most comprehensive guide in English to weekend events, regular activities and 501 things to do with kids in and around Luxembourg.

 www.petitweb.lu – listing activities, workshops and events, suggestions for day trips, and seasonal festivals.

 www.kideaz.lu – more listings searchable by date and more ideas for days out.

 www.supermiro.lu – site with a section for kids and teens activities, places to visit, restaurants and events, which you can search by location.
 It also has a phone app version.

-TravelmatKanner - English-language Facebook blog page that is full of great ideas explored in person by the blogger and her family.
+TravelmatKanner - English-language Facebook blog full of ideas explored in person by the blogger and her family.

 www.visitluxembourg.com - lists everything from animal parks to circular walks.